alecthomas/entityx/README.md

 #### Implementation notes

 - Components must provide a no-argument constructor.
-- The current implementation can handle up to 64 components in total.
-This can be extended with little effort.
+- The default implementation can handle up to 64 components in total.
+This can be extended by changing the `EntityManager::MAX_COMPONENTS` constant.

 ### Systems (implementing behavior)